Open source app for casual data exploration in SQL

 A fully searchable in-application help system is ready to answer your questions.
 Press F1 to view the index of help documents, or enter a keyword into the "Search Help" box in the upper-right corner of the SQL Notebook window.
 Both SQLite and SQL Notebook documentation is included.
 Every available statement and function is documented.
 The documentation is also available online.

-SQL Notebook is free and open source software available under the popular MIT license.
+SQL Notebook is open source software available free of charge under the popular MIT license.
+For more information,